mesosphere/dcos-docs-site/pages/docs/1.10/deploying-jobs/job-groups/index.md

 ---
 layout: layout.pug
-title: Granting Access to Jobs
+title: Granting Access to Jobs (Enterprise Only)
 menuWeight: 200
 excerpt:
 featureMaturity:
 enterprise: true
-navigationTitle:  Granting Access to Jobs
+navigationTitle:  Granting Access to Jobs (Enterprise Only)
 ---

 You can implement fine-grained user access to jobs by using either the DC/OS GUI or the API.
-The [Metronome permissions](/docs/1.10/security/perms-reference/#metronome) allow you to restrict a user's access to jobs on either a per job or a per job group basis.
+The [Metronome permissions](/docs/1.10/security/ent/perms-reference/#metronome) allow you to restrict a user's access to jobs on either a per job or a per job group basis.
 This section walks you through the steps to accomplish this.

 **Prerequisites:**

 - You must have the [DC/OS CLI installed](/docs/1.10/cli/install/) and be logged in as a superuser.
-- A [user account](/docs/1.10/security/users-groups/) to assign permissions to.
+- A [user account](/docs/1.10/security/ent/users-groups/) to assign permissions to.
 - If your [security mode](/docs/1.10/overview/security/security-modes/) is `permissive` or `strict`, you must [get the root cert](/docs/1.10/networking/tls-ssl/get-cert/) before issuing the curl commands in this section.

 # <a name="job-group-access-via-ui"></a>Via the DC/OS GUI